e-tinkers/RS485/README.md

 #### void sendBreakMicroseconds(unsigned int duration)

 This function does the same as `sendBreak()` function, except the `duration` is in _microseconds_ instead of milliseconds.

+#### unsigned long getBaudrate()

+Return the baudrate used by the RS485 connection.
+The application such as Modbus define its frame delay based on the baudrate used for the communication.